-Methods for identifying microorganisms are constantly evolving and in some cases microorganisms will be re-identified as different species.
+Methods for identifying microorganisms are constantly evolving and in some cases microorganisms will be re-classified as different species.
 In this application, a microbial source of beta-fructofuranosidase (EC number 3.2.1.26) currently approved in the Code was originally identified as the species A. niger, but more advanced methods have now identified it as the species A. fijiensis.
-The effect of the draft variation, if approved, would be that both names of the same microbial source for beta-fructofuranosidase (EC number 3.2.1.26): 'A. niger' and 'A. Fijiensis ATCC 20611', will be listed in the table to subsection S18-4(5).
-The aim of the proposed amendment is to reduce confusion to industry arising from the use of different names for the same source.
-Reference to both names of the microbial source will also be likely to benefit international trade.
+The effect of the approved draft variation will be that both names of the same microbial source for beta-fructofuranosidase (EC number 3.2.1.26): 'A. niger' and 'A. Fijiensis ATCC 20611', will be listed in the table to subsection S18-4(5).
+This clarifies the use of different names for the same production organism.
+Reference to both names of the microbial source will also be likely to benefit international trade as noted by the applicant by ensuring clarity in different markets.